stephanie-gredell/discord-music-bot/README.md

 This is a basic Discord bot that will use the Youtube APi to find videos based on a song title and artist name.

-Note: You need to create a Token class with your own Discord Token and Youtube API Key.
+Note: You need to create a Token class with your own Discord Token, Youtube API Key and Spotify API client and secret.

 Sample: